eatthatpie/cosuno-recruitment-task/README.md

 - I would add `eslint`, and `husky` maybe.
 - New requests and response objects, for the backend to be fully independent from `ExpressJS` framework (or any other).
 - More tests, more TDD approach.
 Here is what I mean by that: https://github.com/skrybeme/skrybe-esl-service/tree/main/test
 - Domain models (entities) could be classes to better handle the idea of entities being always in valid state.
-Having classes we could throw domain errors in setters if the data violates business rules.
+With classes we could throw domain errors in setters if the data violates business rules and the code would be perfectly readable.
 - City name could be an entity, but this is a question we'd need to ask business people.
 - I'd add middlewares, like request limiter, xss protection, logger, etc, like I did here: https://github.com/skrybeme/skrybe-esl-service/blob/main/src/http/server.ts

 ## Frontend

-### Assumptions
+### Data flows

-- General flow I like (not used in the app): the view uses dedicated communication layer (let's call it presenter -- it could be a provider, hook, store, etc) to communicate UI with the app.
+- General flow I like (not used in the app): the view uses dedicated communication layer (let's call it presenter -- it could be a provider, hook, store, etc) to communicate UI with the rest of the app.
 View calls presenter function to send/get data.
 The presenter runs business logic, which has access to data source.
 The presenter gets the result from business logic, maps it to view model and stores it in a place accessible for the View.
 - Simplified flow (used in the app): the View calls presenter (hook) function to send/get data.
 The function calls data source directly, the result is returned to the View ~~which then maps it to proper view model~~ (this is not implemented at this point).

+### Assumptions

 - We don't need state management at this point.
-- No actual data logic (like filtering on actual collection items) on the frontend,
+- No actual data logic (like filtering on actual collection items) on the frontend.
-- responsive layout, basic mobile adjustments,
+- Responsive layout, basic mobile adjustments.
-- it should be doable to implement pagination, but it is not necessary now,
+- It should be doable to implement pagination later.
-- we can use `create-react-app` now, but in real app I'd rather create my own webpack config. ;)
+- We can use `create-react-app` now, but in real app I'd rather create my own webpack config. ;)

 ### Questions

-- **Why such a strange file structure?** It may seem strange that one `ui` directory and only commons and utils.
-But it is about scalability: such a structure is ready for data sources, domain entities, commons, stores (available not only for the UI layer).
+- **Why such a strange file structure?** It is about scalability: such a structure is ready for data sources, domain entities, commons, stores (available not only for the UI layer).
 You can see what I mean here: https://github.com/skrybeme/skrybe-app/tree/develop/src
 - **What are `components` and what are `views`?** Components are pure, presentational components.
 I consider Views to be components aware of domain data.
 - **Why pixels and not `ems` or `rems`?** It is easier to manage.
-- **why ListParamsProvider?** Yeah, it may seem as a overkill, but let me explain.
-The easiest way would be probably have one component handling params state (query string and selected ).
-But to make it scalable we need something more than component, we need a provider.
-Theoretically, there may be many places in app that could influence list params.
-Then, what the actual implementation is it's a detail.
-If needed, we could incorporate global state management to handle this.
+- **why ListParamsProvider?** It may seem like an overkill.
+Probably, the easiest way would be to have one component handling params state (query string and selected specialties).
+But to make it scalable we need something more than component, we need a provider, because theoretically, there may be many places in app that could influence list params.
+And what the actual implementation is it's a detail.
+We can use providers and if needed, we could incorporate global state management to handle this.

 ### What would I do if I had more time
+- **I would handle pagination, because without it, filtering on backend does not make any sense.** Moreover, current solution does not work well on slower devices, like mobiles.
 - I would add `eslint`, and `husky` maybe.
 - I would spend more time on loading - loaded transition as it does not look satisfying.
 - I would introduce view models, so that the views could work with models defined specifically for UI and not with source models directly (backend's view models).